+On January 27, 2022, the Virginia Board of Education (Board) received the proposed 2022 Physical Education Standards of Learning Curriculum Framework for first review.
 The proposed 2022 Physical Education Standards of Learning reflect a comprehensive, collaborative review of the standards and the expertise of diverse constituents.
-The proposed standards were developed through numerous phases of meetings convened with Virginia educators, college professors, and other interested stakeholders.
-Opportunities for additional citizen input was solicited throughout the process and through a public comment email account.
-The proposed standards align with Priorities 1 and 3 of the Board of Education's Comprehensive Plan for 2018-2023.
+The proposed standards were developed through numerous phases of meetings convened with Virginia educators, college professors, and other stakeholders.
+Additional citizen input was solicited throughout the process and through a public comment email account and two virtual public hearings with the Board.
+The proposed standards align with Priorities 1 and 3 of the Board's Comprehensive Plan: 2018-2023.

 Additionally, the proposed revisions include:

-- adding the Profile of a Graduate to reflect "life readiness" skills as an essential component of a quality physical education program; - changing Strand 4 from "Social Development" to "Social and Emotional Development"; - adding instructional scaffolds for content that promotes "inclusion" to strand 4 to encourage shared responsibility and supportive and challenging experiences that deepen individual learning for all students; - replacing the term "mature" to "developmentally appropriate" to further promote inclusion and responsive conversations that support individual growth; - realigning skills within the Motor Skill Development strand and making the Motor Skill Development strand content more measurable by adding specificity for the number critical elements students need to demonstrate;
+- adding the Profile of a Graduate to reflect "life readiness" skills as an essential component of a quality physical education program; - changing Strand 4 from "Social Development" to "Social and Emotional Development"; - adding instructional scaffolds for content that promotes "inclusion" to strand 4 to encourage shared responsibility and supportive and challenging experiences that deepen individual learning for all students;

-- separating eye-hand skills and eye-foot skills into discrete standards to promote mastery; and - scaffolding instructional content for the Fitness Planning and Energy Balance strands to support practices that inform an incremental improvement approach to learning.
+- replacing the term "mature" to "developmentally appropriate" to further promote inclusion and responsive conversations that support individual growth; - realigning skills within the Motor Skill Development strand and making the Motor Skill Development strand content more measurable by adding specificity for the number critical elements students need to demonstrate; - separating eye-hand skills and eye-foot skills into discrete standards to promote mastery; and - scaffolding instructional content for the Fitness Planning and Energy Balance strands to support practices that inform an incremental improvement approach to learning.